tommanni/lab-instrument-registry/README.md

 ## Git Policy

 - All changes should be merged into `dev` via a merge request.
+- All merge requests should be reviewed by at least one person.
 - When starting work on a new issue, create a new branch:
   - A new branch can be created in multiple ways
     - First make sure you are currently on the `dev` branch and you have the newest changes locally